yeus/personal_scan_ocr_runner/README.md

 - When updating, avoid rerunning OCR on pdfs/images that were already converted into readable text.
 - The script does not touch or alter the original files/directories in any way.

+## Installation:

+- run the install script
+- change the install script in order to support more languages (default: german)

 ## Introduction

 ### The Scenario